naimjeem/SnowBgAnimation/README.md

-# SCSS Starter Pack
+# Snow bg animation

-A light package for compiling Sass and running a dev server
+Using the light package for compiling Sass and running a dev server

 ### Version
 1.0.0